Chicken Lettuce Wraps

 Sauce:

 • Soy sauce.
 For added savory flavor.
-I like to use low sodium soy sauce.
+I like using low-sodium soy sauce but use whichever you have.

 Dietary swap